 The Data Commissioner put the kibosh on the opt-outs in any form which made the whole thing so much more expensive.
 And surely the ‘100% goes to the charity’ can’t last much longer?

 Fundraising/chugging/salaries will receive huge negative, misinformed, one-sided media coverage in February, August and October.

 It’s already started, but in 2015 we’re going to really see legacy messaging drip-feeding through everything.
 You may as well just go update your will now and get it over with.

 Cost Per Acquisition Is About To Go Nuts

 More and more charities are finally getting round to recruiting regular donors, which is a great thing.
 But it’s also going to put pressure on the public, on the suppliers and on fundraisers.
-Combine that with stronger regulation, stricter data protection rules and more large charities bringing their face-to-face in-house and what you’ll see is an increase in your cost per acquisition.
+Combine that with stronger regulation, stricter data protection rules and more large charities bringing their face-to-face in-house (and driving up wages to an unsustainable level) and what you’ll see is an increase in your cost per acquisition.